 As a registered broker-dealer, the Company is subject to the customer protection requirements of SEC Rule 15c3-3.
-The Company segregated U.S. Treasury securities with a market value of \$1.1 billion as of December 31, 2017 in a special reserve bank account exclusively for the benefit of customers as required by rule 15c3-3.
+The Company did not have any U.S. Treasury securities as of December 31, 2018, subject to segregation in a special reserve bank account exclusively for the benefit of customers as required by rule 15c3-3.